-When it comes to shopping and cooking we will divide ourselves up into groups of 3 or 4 people (depending on group size) who will shop for and prepare the day’s meals and clean up at the end.
-This will work out that you roughly get to cook once a week (depending on numbers).
+When it comes to shopping and cooking while camping we will divide ourselves up into groups of 3 or 4 people (depending on group size) who will do their own fresh food shopping, prepare the day’s meals and clean up at the end.
+This will work out that you roughly get to cook once every 10 days (depending on the group size).

-Fresh food is generally available daily so we try and eat meat and vegetables for every main evening meal.
-We do also cater for vegetarians but we cannot cater for fussiness.
-In these group situations everybody must appreciate we cannot cater for individual likes and dislikes.
+Fresh food is generally available daily so when we are camping we try to eat meat and vegetables for every main evening meal.
+We do cater to vegetarians but we do not cater to vegans or fussiness.
+In these group situations everybody must appreciate we cannot cater to restrictive diets or individual likes and dislikes.

 Don’t worry if you are not a gourmet cook as your crew are also always there to give advice.

 Our vehicles are equipped with a small fridge which is used for the cook group’s breakfast and dinner food only.
 For personal food and drinks we have cooler boxes for everyone to use.